s-albert/awesome-angular-pack/README.md

   Show TODO, FIXME, etc. comment tags in a tree view

 * [Comment TS](https://marketplace.visualstudio.com/items?itemName=salbert.comment-ts)
-  "Comment TS" is a Visual Studio Code extension that automatically generates a template for JSDoc comments.
+  "Comment TS" generates a template for JSDoc comments.
 It is adapted for TypeScript files.
-Typescript comes with a lot of language annotations, which should not be dublicated to the comments.
-If you like comments generated from name semantics:
+Typescript comes with a lot of language annotations, which should not be duplicated in the comments.
+Most likely this would lead to inconsistencies.
+If you like a todo in your generated comments:

 ```
-"comment-ts.parseNames": true
+"comment-ts.todoComments": true,
 ```

 ## HTML